autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 ### How it works

-Whenever the ego's position changes, a chronological `reproduce_sequence` queue is generated base on its position with a search radius (default to 2 m).
+Whenever the ego's position changes, a chronological `reproduce_sequence` queue is generated based on its position with a search radius (default to 2 m).
 If the queue is empty, the nearest odom message in the rosbag is added to the queue.
 When publishing perception messages, the first element in the `reproduce_sequence` is popped and published.